-The explosive growth for ETFs has not come without reason.
+The explosive growth for ETFs has not come without a good reason.
 Compared to buying individual stocks, ETFs provide the advantage of instant and robust diversification in a single, easy-to-use position.
-To match an ETF without the benefit of their structure would require an individual investor to own hundreds or even thousands of different company stocks.
-Furthermore, ETF investors are never a victim of abrupt price swings caused by company disappointing earnings announcements, management upheaval, or accounting scandals that all too regularly haunt self-managed investors.
+To match an ETF without the benefit of their structure would require an individual investor to own hundreds or even thousands of different individual company stocks.
+Furthermore, ETF investors are never a victim of abrupt price swings caused by a company's disappointing earnings announcement, management turnover, regulatory disapproval, or the accounting scandals that all too regularly haunt individual stock investors.

 Here are a few of the myriad advantages of ETFs over mutual funds and individual stocks:

 • Diversification: Like mutual funds, most ETFs hold hundreds or thousands of individual stocks, thereby providing instant diversification across an entire index of assets.
 Even the purchase of a single ETF share provides instant ownership in a large number of securities.
 ETFs offer exposure to a wide variety of markets including broad domestic indices, international and country-specific indices, sector and industry-specific indices, bond indices, and commodities.
 Any segment of the market can be targeted by our systematic strategies whenever they are the best selection for that point in time.